tanupoo/lorawan_phy_parser/README.md

 Python 2.7 is required.

-It probably doesn't work with Python 3.x.
+Not tested with Python 3.x.

+## Usage

+    % lrw_phy_parser.py -h
+    usage: lrw_phy_parser.py [-h] [-v] [-d] [HEX_STR [HEX_STR ...]]

+      LoRaWAN frame parser.
+You can use stdin to pass the hex string if the HEX_STR is '-'.

+    positional arguments:
+      HEX_STR     a series or multiple of hex string.

+    optional arguments:
+      -h, --help  show this help message and exit
+      -v          enable verbose mode.
+      -d          increase debug mode.

 ## How to use

 You can put the hex string of the LoRaWAN PHY Payload into the arughtment.
-Or, you can pass the string as its stdin.
+The string of '01 02 03 04', '01020304', or '0102 0304' are same.

+The separater is a new line code.
+If you make a file containing some lines of the hex string like below.

+    01020304
+    05060708
+    0a0b0c0d

+The parser can decode each of them separately.

-Then, it will parse the string and show the result like below.
+It will parse the string and show the result like below.

     % python lrw_phy_parser.py 402105810080c9fe02a434eaa5f9787f187538d9b054ea0ffcb67898d4
     === PHYPayload ===